iwr-wasteless/iwr/README.md

-Since the year 2000, the Swedish munipality of Bjuv, consisting of single- and multiple-unit residences, has had 11 fractions for waste with a weight-based scheme: "kerbside collection of residual waste, organic waste, newspapers, 6 fractions ofpackaging waste (cardboard, hard and soft plastics, coloured and uncoloured glass, metals), and an option for kerbside collection of garden waste" [[1, p.
-43
+Since the year 2000, the Swedish munipality of Bjuv, consisting of single- and multiple-unit residences, has had 11 fractions for waste with a weight-based scheme: "kerbside collection of residual waste, organic waste, newspapers, 6 fractions of packaging waste (cardboard, hard and soft plastics, coloured and uncoloured glass, metals), and an option for kerbside collection of garden waste" [[1, p.
+43 or 54 of 143 in the PDF) ]( http://ec.europa.eu/environment/waste/studies/pdf/financingmuncipalwaste_management.pdf)].
-](
-http://ec.europa.eu/environment/waste/studies/pdf/financingmuncipalwaste_management.pdf)].
 Variables fees apply for residual and organic waste (3.65 SEK/kg and 1.2